 Results from the 2016 local eHNA (Electronic Health Needs Assessment) schools survey reveal that:

-- a third of pupils in Years 7 and 10 have tried alcohol.
-This figure is slightly lower than in 2014;
+- approximately one third of pupils in Years 7 and 10 have tried alcohol.
+This figure is slightly higher than in 2015;

-- pupils trying e-cigarettes has remained the same whereas the percentage of pupils trying tobacco smoking for the first time has remained the same for Year 7, but has reduced slightly in Year 10;
+- the proportion of pupils trying e-cigarettes has remained the same.
+The percentage of pupils trying tobacco smoking for the first time has remained the same for Year 7, but has reduced slightly in Year 10;

-- very few pupils use alcohol or smoke regularly; however of those smoking daily, tobacco is smoked more than e-cigarettes;
+- few pupils use alcohol or smoke regularly; however of those smoking daily, tobacco is smoked more than e-cigarettes;

-- a quarter of pupils live with people who regularly smoked cigarettes;
+- just over one fifth of pupils live with people who regularly smoke cigarettes;

-- the number of pupils trying drugs has fallen slightly since 2014 and now over 90% of pupils have never tried drugs.
-Of the ones who have tried drugs Cannabis is the most common.
+- the percentage of pupils trying drugs has fallen slightly since 2015 and now over 90% of pupils have never tried drugs.
+Of the ones who have tried drugs, Cannabis is the most common.

-Overall the eHNA indicates that since 2010 regular use of drugs or tobacco is on a downward trend., and in 2015 we have reached an all-time low in young people drinking alcohol regularly.
+Overall the eHNA indicates that since 2010, regular use of drugs or tobacco is on a downward trend, and in 2015 there was an all-time low in young people drinking alcohol regularly.

 Prevention and Treatment Needs

-In 2014/15, 184 under-18 year olds and 38 18-21 year olds were in treatment services in Calderdale.
-No young people were waiting more than three weeks from referral to intervention which indicates that young people are not lost as a result of lengthy waiting times and support is given quickly (Calderdale Joint Strategic Needs Assessment (JSNA) Support Pack 2016/17).
+In 2015/16, 146 under-18 year olds and 34 18-24 year olds were in treatment services in Calderdale.
+Only one young person waited more than three weeks from referral to intervention, which indicates that young people are not lost as a result of lengthy waiting times and support is given quickly (Calderdale Joint Strategic Needs Assessment (JSNA) Support Pack 2017/18).
 Figure 1 and 2 detail the numbers of young people involved with specialist services and the referral sources of each.